Ivo-B/CC-DL-template-example/README.md

 - poetry
 - python 3.9

 You can use your favorite method to provide python 3.9 for poetry.
-I recommend [https://github.com/pyenv/pyenv#installation](PyEnv), but you can also use [https://docs.conda.io/en/latest/miniconda.html](Conda) etc.
+We recommend [https://github.com/pyenv/pyenv#installation](PyEnv), but you can also use [https://docs.conda.io/en/latest/miniconda.html](Conda) etc.

 Install poetry:
 ````yaml